 Alexander Timans

-I am a PhD student in Machine Learning at the University of Amsterdam supervised by Eric Nalisnick in the Amsterdam Machine Learning Lab.
-I am also affiliated with the Delta Lab, a research collaboration between the University of Amsterdam and the Bosch Center for Artificial Intelligence.
-In that context, I am co-supervised by Bosch research scientists Kaspar Sakmann and Christoph-Nikolas Straehle.
+I am an ELLIS PhD candidate at the University of Amsterdam in the Machine Learning Lab, jointly supervised by Eric Nalisnick (from Johns Hopkins) and Christian Naesseth.
+I am part of the Delta Lab, a research collaboration with the Bosch Center for Artificial Intelligence.
+In that context, I am also advised by Bosch research scientists Christoph-Nikolas Straehle and Kaspar Sakmann.

-My research interests focus on principled and efficient uncertainty quantification for deep learning models, with a particular focus on applications in the computer vision domain.
-This includes probabilistic approaches such as those relying on Bayesian principles, but also those based on frequentists frameworks such as conformal prediction.
-I am also interested in the connection to other notions of reliability such as model calibration, robustness and generalization, and interpretability; as well as alternative frameworks providing safety assurances.
+My research interests focus on principled and efficient uncertainty quantification for deep learning, with the goal of facilitating model reasoning and decision-making.
+This includes probabilistic approaches based on frequentist statistics such as conformal prediction, risk control or e-values, but also those relying on Bayesian principles.
+I am also interested in the connection to other notions of model reliability such as calibration and forecaster scoring, robustness and generalization, or interpretability.
+Applications of interest include vision, time series, and online settings.

 I graduated with an MSc in Statistics from ETH Zurich, specialising in machine learning and computational statistics.
-My master thesis was done as an interdisciplinary project with the Mobility Information Engineering Lab on uncertainty quantification in traffic prediction (see here).
-I graduated with a BSc in Industrial Engineering and Management from the Karlsruhe Institute of Technology (KIT), focusing on statistics and finance.
+My master thesis was an interdisciplinary project with the MIE Lab on uncertainty quantification in traffic prediction (see here).
+I obtained a BSc in Industrial Engineering from the Karlsruhe Institute of Technology (KIT), focusing on statistics and finance.

 profile photo